K9 Mask Sees Major Boost From ‘Shark Tank’ Appearance, Company Now Looks To Expand

 K9 Mask left Shark Tank with more than just a new infusion of cash.

-The company was featured on the November 20 episode of the ABC reality series, showing off the product that helped dogs stay covered and safe in dangerous climates and amid pollution.
-As The Cinemaholic reported, founder Kirby Holmes got the idea for the product while spending summers in California with his grandparents and learning to deal with the smoke from wildfires.
+The company was featured on the November 20 episode of the ABC reality series, showing off the product that helps dogs stay covered and safe in dangerous climates and amid pollution.
+As The Cinemaholic reported, founder Kirby Holmes first got the idea while spending summers in California with his grandparents and learning to deal with the smoke from wildfires.
 In 2017, during a particularly bad season, Holmes noticed that people had air filters and face masks on while they were taking walks, and realized that their dogs needed the same.

 K9 Mask first grew through a Kickstarter campaign that raised $10,000 while giving more information about what they called the “world’s first air filter mask for your dog.”